 An RV inspection is not a warranty.
 No warranty is given nor implied.
 An RV inspection is simply a visual inspection of those parts of an RV that may affect safety or livability.
 The RV Inspection Report is based on what the RV inspector observes, at the time of the inspection.

-Concerning disassembly, we will remove the cover to the breaker panel(s), to view the inside, for signs of heat or loose connections.
-On propane units, we will remove one of the stove burners, to conduct a propane leak test.
+Concerning disassembly, we will remove the cover to the breaker panel(s), to view the inside, for signs of overheating wires or loose connections.
+On propane units, we will remove one of the stove burners (where possible), to conduct a propane leak test.
 However, please note that some recent gas stove tops make this impossible, without major disassembly, which we are not allowed to do.
 We will also remove, whenever possible, the smoke, propane, and CO2 detectors, so as to record the manufacture date of those detectors.
 No other removal or disassembly is performed in the course of an RV inspection.